-Prefer video instead?
-Check out our video on The Lingerie Addict YouTube Channel – “How to Buy a Garter Belt.”
+Editor’s Note: Prefer video instead?
+Check out the TLA – “How to Buy a Garter Belt.”

-This post was inspired by a conversation I had with a friend over wine and cheese (or, in my case, tea and cheese) about what kind of stockings and garter belt are good for a novice to buy.
-Though neither of us is new to hosiery, a friend of hers is and, unfortunately, had received a bit of misinformation from other sources–at least in my opinion.
+This post was inspired by a conversation I had with a friend over wine and cheese (or, in my case, tea and cheese) about what kinds of stockings and garter belts are good for a novice to buy.
+Though neither of us is new to hosiery, a friend of hers is, and unfortunately, she’d received a bit of misinformation from other sources…at least in my opinion.

 Her question got me to thinking…what is important when it comes to buying stockings, garter belts, and other hosiery related items (like girdles or tights)?
 What should you look for?
 Who should you buy from?
 Is there a certain way you should wear your purchases?
 I may not be able to address all those questions in this post, but I’ll try to cover a few.

 Not only is this the very first question you should ask, it’s also the most important because the kind of garment you purchase is determined by its purpose.

 For example, if you only want a garter belt to wear in the bedroom then a simple, four strap model, with a thin belt, thin garters, and one or no adjusters may suffice (example to the left).
 After all, you’re not likely to wear it for more than a few minutes.

 However, if you’re buying a garter belt to wear stockings on a daily basis, or have reason to believe you’ll be in your stockings for an hour or more, or will need to do anything remotely physical while wearing stockings (like walking), then four straps just won’t do.
 If you want maximum support and maximum comfort, you’ll need at least six, wide, elastic, adjustable garters straps with a wide garter belt that has at least three hook and eye adjusters at back.
 Some people prefer the security of eight garter straps.
 A few even like ten.
 When it gets that high though, you’re getting into the realm of fetish and that’s not what this particular post is about.